-The instant pot makes simple and quick work of cooking and meal prepping quinoa for dinner, side dishes and or breakfast.
+The Instant Pot makes simple and quick work of cooking and meal prepping quinoa.
+No soaking necessary.
+A high protein super grain.
+Great for dinner, side dishes and or breakfast.
 The result is perfectly fluffy quinoa.

 Quinoa (pronounced keen-wah) is a edible seed that comes in various colors including black, red, yellow, and white.